 After Eunuchs: Science, Medicine, and the Transformation of Sex in Modern China.
 Columbia University Press, 2018.

-— Winner, 2019 International Convention of Asia Scholars (ICAS), Humanities Book Prize
+— Winner, 2019 Best Book in the Humanities Prize (English), International Convention of Asia Scholar

 — Winner, 2020 Bonnie and Vern L. Bullough Book Award, Society for the Scientific Study of Sexuality

 For much of Chinese history, the eunuch stood out as an exceptional figure at the margins of gender categories.
 Amid the disintegration of the Qing Empire, men and women in China began to understand their differences in the language of modern science.
 In After Eunuchs, Howard Chiang traces the genealogy of sexual knowledge from the demise of eunuchism to the emergence of transsexuality, showing the centrality of new epistemic structures to the formation of Chinese modernity.

 - “After Eunuchs deftly explores how the introduction of Western biomedicine transformed understandings of gender, sexuality, and the body in Chinese contexts from the twentieth century onward. […] Chiang illuminates a host of practices and corporeal formations by challenging the many essentialisms that still inform our assumptions about the wholeness of the human body.
 A rich and original work.” – Ari Larissa Heinrich, Australian National University

 - “An important study that is both long overdue and remarkably timely.
 Chiang draws a controversial line between imperial China’s eunuchs and modern Taiwan’s first transsexual surgery.
 Tracing this path takes us through twentieth-century regimes of visuality, the impact of biological and psychiatric reasoning, and the production of sexual pathologies.” – Ruth Rogaski, Vanderbilt University